How Advance Sales can Reduce Profits: When to Buy, When to Sell, and What Price to Charge: Appendix

-Note that $s=0$ does not solve~(\ref{E31}), hence the above expression is well defined.
+Note that $s=0$ does not solve~(\ref{E31}); hence the above expression is well defined.
 From~(\ref{E31}) we get

-By R3, $R=R(v_0)=R(u_0-k_0)=\frac{k_0}{u_0}-1.$ Substituting this, and also $v_0=u_0-k_0,$ in~(\ref{E32}) gives
+By R3, $R=R(v_1)=R(u_0-k_0)=\frac{k_0}{u_0}-1.$ Substituting this and also $v_1=u_0-k_0$ in~(\ref{E32}) gives

-Now, from the proof of the first part of Lemma~\ref{P50}, (that $W[A]$ is increasing in $k,$ in Region 3), we get that $\frac{d}{dk}W[A]$ is non-negative in Region 3.
+Now, from the proof of the first part of Lemma~\ref{P50} (that in Region 3 $W[A]$ increases with $k$), in Region 3 $\frac{d}{dk}W[A]$ is non-negative.
 In particular, $s\geq 0.$ Combining this with the fact that $s\ne 0$, which we established earlier, gives $s>0$.
 This, together with~(\ref{E111}), implies that $s=\frac{1}{u_0}.$ \end{enumerate} \end{proof}

 We can now prove Theorem~\ref{T1}.